NRPS School Council

-Our curriculum requires that pupils are provided with opportunities to participate in school and society.
-School councils are an excellent way in which to increase participation, teaching young people about democracy, local and global citizenship and accountability.
+Our curriculum ensured that pupils are provided with opportunities to participate in school and society.
+Our School Council is an excellent way in which to increase participation, teaching pupils about democracy, local and global citizenship and accountability.

 How the School Council will be organised

-The NRPS School Council will choose a Chair and a Vice Chair and a secretary.
-The Chair and / or the Vice Chair will lead the meeting and they will be coached by a senior leader.
-An agenda will be produced ahead of the meeting.
+The NRPS School Council will choose two Executive School Councillors.
+Executive School Councillors wear a distinctive blue badge with "Executive School Councillor" engraved on the badge.
+They will lead the meeting and they will be coached by a senior leader.
+An agenda will be produced ahead of each meeting.

 How will the agenda be agreed?

 The School Councillors from each class will be given a slot by the class teacher to let the class know when the next School Council meeting will take place.
 Ahead of the meeting, children in the class will be asked to let the School Councillors know their ideas and suggestions for inclusion on the agenda.
-These ideas will be given to the Chair / Vice Chair.
+These ideas will be given to the Executive School Councillors

 Record of meetings

-The Secretary to the School Council will make some notes during the meeting.
+The Executive School Councilors will make some notes during the meeting.

-The Chair and Vice Chair of the School Council will meet with the Head Teacher once a month to discuss ideas and progress.
+The Executive School Councilors will meet with the Head Teacher once a month to discuss ideas and progress.

 Click here to download an application form to be a member of the School Council.